spasmaaan/netology-learning/Cloud infrastructure/05/hw-ready-04.md

     * Missing version constraint for provider "template" in `required_providers` (terraform_required_providers)
     * Missing version constraint for provider "yandex" in `required_providers` (terraform_required_providers)
     * [Fixable] variable "public_key" is declared but not used (terraform_unused_declarations)
+    * CKV_YC_4: "Ensure compute instance does not have serial console enabled."
+    * CKV_YC_11: "Ensure security group is assigned to network interface."
+    * CKV_YC_2: "Ensure compute instance does not have public IP."
+    * CKV_TF_1: "Ensure Terraform module sources use a commit hash"
 * **src**:
     * Missing version constraint for provider "yandex" in `required_providers` (terraform_required_providers)
     * [Fixable] variable "vms_ssh_root_key" is declared but not used (terraform_unused_declarations)
     * [Fixable] variable "vm_web_name" is declared but not used (terraform_unused_declarations)
-    * [Fixable] variable "vm_db_name" is declared but not used (terraform_unused_declarations)
+    * [Fixable] variable "vm_db_name" is declared but not used (terraform_unused_declarations) **+**

-**+**

 ------